 Works the way you do

-It’s a lot more complex, and a lot more simple, than you’d think
+It’s more complex – and more simple – than you’d think!

 So, what’s going on?

 You have a ‘disciplined self’ that thinks rationally and identifies goals, and an ‘impulsive self’ that takes the easy option when it’s presented to you.

 You tell yourself you’ll get up early…